indygreg/apple-platform-rs/apple-codesign/docs/apple_codesign_certificate_management.rst

 Then once you have a private key, we can generate a CSR using ``rcodesign``::

-    rcodesign generate-certificate-signing-request --pem-source private.pem
+    rcodesign generate-certificate-signing-request --pem-file private.pem

-Like the instructions above, you probably want to use ``--csr-pem-path`` to save the CSR data to a file for submission to Apple.
+Like the instructions above, you probably want to use ``--csr-pem-file`` to save the CSR data to a file for submission to Apple.

 .. _apple_codesign_exchange_csr: